As a proud swimming pool owner, you probably never miss your regular cleaning and testing routine, right?

 Tackling the problem in that way is like dealing with an ant infestation by kicking over the anthills.
 With a robotic pool cleaner, you’re only spreading the problem around.

 The simple solution is probably not what you want to hear:

 - Use a manual pool vacuum and brush to clear the pool of debris and algae.

-- While vacuuming, make sure to switch the filter to “waste” mode or take out the drain plug to clear out the algae-filled water.
+- While vacuuming, switch the filter to “waste” mode or remove the drain plug to clear out the algae-filled water.